Today’s Reading: 1 Kings 19; Psalm 5-6, 11, 16-17, 20

 Keep me safe, O God, for I have come to you for refuge. – Psalm 16:1

+Through Elijah’s life, we see that we serve the God who provides AND the God who strengthens.
 As we look at what happened after Elijah faced off with the prophets of Baal at Mount Carmel, when God provided the fire and when God provided the rain, we see that Elijah is once again in need of God’s providence and strength.

 Ahab’s wife Jezebel was very unhappy when she heard the prophets of Baal were dead and she vowed to kill Elijah.
 Elijah ran in fear from his enemy, becoming so discouraged he prayed that he might die.
 But God provided once more for Elijah – He provided sleep, food and water.
 Then He provided strength saying, “Get up and eat some more, for the journey ahead of you will be too much for you” (1 Kings 19:7b).